Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 ## `removeElementsFromAdjacency`

-The `removeElementsFromAdjacency` function selectively removes elements from the adjacency list and the corresponding `marked` matrix for a specific node, based on specified positions.ù
+The `removeElementsFromAdjacency` function removes elements from the adjacency list.
+The corresponding element is removed also from the `marked` matrix in the same position.
-It takes six parameters:
+It takes four parameters:
+1. the index `i` of the row in the adjacency list from which elements need to be removed.
+2. `keepPositionOfL` This vector contains the positions of elements that need to be kept in the adjacency list.
+Elements at positions not included in this vector will be removed.
+3. `marked`  This vector of vectors represents the marked matrix associated with the adjacency list.
+It is modified along with the adjacency list.
+4. `NewAdjacencyList`  This vector of vectors represents the adjacency list from which elements are to be removed.
+It is modified within the function.

 ## `updateAdjacencyList`